cephyn/file_tagger/README.md

 Note: Files are automatically indexed when first accessed.
 You can reindex all files from the settings menu.

+### Batch Processing Untagged Files
+1. Click "Scan Directory" in the menu bar
+2. Wait for the scan to complete
+3. View untagged files and their AI-suggested tags
+4. Choose one of the options:
+   - Select specific tags for specific files
+   - Apply high-confidence suggestions to selected files
+5. Click "Apply Selected Tags to Selected Files" or "Apply All Suggestions to Selected Files"

+### Chat with Search Results
+1. Perform a vector search
+2. Select up to 3 files from the results (checkboxes)
+3. Click "Chat with Results"
+4. Ask questions about the selected documents
+5. The AI will respond based on the content of the selected files

 ### Password Management
 - Change password: Settings > Password Management > Change Password
 - Reset password: Use recovery key if you forget your password